EricK-Corp/FirstRepository/README.md

 ---

 > Highlight a text that is important like an introduction or conclusion
-> You can add several lines
+> You can add several lines (to be sure to create a new line, add two spaces at the end of the previous one)

 You can also highlight specific `words`